dracohu2025-cloud/awesome-nano-banana/examples/example.md

 ### Prompt

 ```
-Prompt: This high-resolution bird's-eye view photograph was taken with a LOMO Ic-a.
+This high-resolution bird's-eye view photograph was taken with a LOMO Ic-a.
 The ground is covered with countless black-and-white billboard advertisements of beautiful fashion models, and standing on top of the advertisements is an incredibly beautiful Japanese film actress wearing a long black coat.
 ```

 ---